 The Bureau of Labor Statistics uses Wisconsin’s sample data to produce statewide cross-industry wage and employment estimates by

-occupations as well as for occupations in each of the fifteen Metro SAs and the five BOS areas.
+occupations as well as for occupations in each of the fifteen Metro SAs and the four BOS areas.
 The average wage, the median wage, the 10th percentile wage,

 the 25th percentile wage, the 75th percentile wage, the 90th percentile wage, employment, the relative standard error of the